NyoroGiraffe/Experi-City/06_Actions/CIF.md

 #### **Stage 6B — Tragic Selection**

-When every available option involves unavoidable loss or sacrifice, the Engine seeks the alternative that minimizes irreversible harm while preserving the long-term sustainability of the community.
+When every available option involves unavoidable loss or sacrifice, the Engine SHOULD seek the alternative that minimizes irreversible harm while preserving the long-term sustainability of the community.

 These situations should remain exceptionally rare and are never treated as ordinary governance decisions.